AlySaleh1/Monte-Carlo-AI-Bot/README.md

 #### Contributors:
 - I worked on implementing the Monte Carlo Search and the Minimax algorithm.
 - (Zhihao Huang)[https://github.com/zhihao2828] worked on the heuristics of the game and the Minimax algorithm.
-- The orginal code for the game can be found [here](https://github.com/comp424mcgill/Project-COMP424-2022-Winter).
+- The original code for the game can be found [here](https://github.com/comp424mcgill/Project-COMP424-2022-Winter).